smorad/um_cisc_7026/lecture_10_generative_models.typ

   Images with similar semantic meaning (sneaker, sandal) cluster in Z #pause

   $Z$ forms a semantic manifold #pause
-  - Local Euclidean dynamics at each datapoint #pause
+  - Each datapoint locally Euclidean #pause

   Network learns what sneakers, shirts, etc are #pause
   - Can we use this to generate *new* images?